596acres/urbanreviewer/about.md

 **Matt Delsesto** has been working on this data liberation mission since the summer of 2013 when he first encountered the overwhelming stack of urban renewal plans on the 6th floor of Housing Preservation and Development offices.
 He became excited when he recognized streets on pieces of paper in the windowless room, and learned that if we think our neighborhoods are missing pieces, it's because they probably are.

 **DW Gibson** is the author of _Not Working: People Talk About Losing a Job and Finding Their Way in Today’s Changing Economy_.
 His work has appeared in such publications as _The New York Times_, _The Washington Post_, _The Daily Beast_, _The Village Voice_, and _The Caravan_.
 He has been a contributor to NPR’s _All Things Considered_ and is the director of the documentary, _Not Working_.
-For more information: www.dwgibson.net.
+His forthcoming book _The Edge Becomes the Center_, an an oral history of gentrification in New York City due out in May 2015 from Overlook Press, features voices from the 596 Acres network. www.dwgibson.net

 **Jonathan Lapalme**, [596 Acres](596acres.org)